latex3/latex3.github.io/publications/index.md

 + [Frank Mittelbach]({{site.baseurl}}/about/team/#frank-mittelbach)
 + Published paper, TUGboat volume 38, number 2, 2017

-A short article discussing how to to produce table columns with a fixed width using the array package.
+A short article discussing how to produce table columns with a fixed width using the array package.

 ***